 Developing the skills necessary to obtain funding and to determine the impact of a program and/or policy

 Knowing the basic principles of human growth and the development of learners from early to late adolescence

 What are the requirements?

 The certificate can be completed in 13 credits*, offered primarily in two summer sessions:

 - Choice between:

-(a) UST 510 Proposal Writing (4 credits - note: not always offered online)
+(a) UST 510 Proposal Writing (3 credits - note: not always offered online, semester offered varies)

-(b) EDB 620 Psychology of Adolescent Learners (3 credits) AND EDU 701* Advanced Research Design (2 credits)
+(b) EDB 620 Psychology of Adolescent Learners (3 credits) - online, semester offered varies

 For more information contact Dr. Hamlen Mansour at email@example.com